External Ids for CEP72 Gene

 GeneCards Summary for CEP72 Gene

 CEP72 (Centrosomal Protein 72kDa) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
 GO annotations related to this gene include identical protein binding.
 An important paralog of this gene is LRRC36.

 UniProtKB/Swiss-Prot for CEP72 Gene